maisarah714/Khalas/README.md

  `Functionalities`

  **Students**
- * User can register through this application.
+ * Register through this application.
- * Students can find and read all the details of the tutor.
+ * Find and read all the details of the tutor.
- * Students can book the tutorial sessions.
+ * Book the tutorial sessions.
- * Students can can chat to tuto.
+ * Chat with tuto if there any question.
+ * See their details.

+ **Tuto**
+ * Register through this application.
+ * Update their tutorial session.
+ * Accept or reject tutorial invitation
+ * Chat with the other users.
+ * View students details

 ### Properly define the screen navigation (routing) (HILMI) and components (presentational and container) (WANMAI) implementation with a diagram.